GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 A new Bluetooth service is proposed, the Authentication service, would provide GATT based authentication.
 It is acknowledged that any official Bluetooth service must be approved by the Bluetooth SIG, ZEBRA is a step in this direction.
-For Zephyr, the authentication code will reside in the Bluetooth subsystem along with other Bluetooth services.
+For Zephyr, the authentication code will reside in the Bluetooth subsystem along with other Bluetooth services in __subsys/bluetooth/services__.
 The intent is to make Bluetooth Authentication a common service, easily integrated, and readily adopted by developers.
 The KConfig system will provide an interface to select and configure authentication.
 An example menu is show in the following link.
  [KCong Menu for Authentication](https://github.com/GoldenBitsSoftware/ZEBRA-RFC/blob/master/kconfig-menu.png)